Areas of applicable law: Tort law – Duty of care – Medical negligence:

 Main arguments in this case: The Bolam test is a key case in tort law which states that when a professional has acted in a way that is deemed negligent, he cannot be held guilty if the methods and the way he acted with were compatible with other professionals in his trade.

-The House of Lords held that the doctor was not negligent as he had acted what other doctors would have acted given the same situation.
-Just because some professionals had contrary view did not mean the standard of care chosen by the defendant was wrong.
+The House of Lords held that the doctor was not negligent as he had acted in a way other doctors would have acted given the same situation.
+Just because some professionals had a contrary view did not mean the standard of care chosen by the defendant was wrong.

 This case however contradicts Bolitho in which the House of Lords decided that merely having a professional body backing up a medical professional does not mean that he cannot be held negligent.